 5) Nuts should be your snack, not a meal.
 Include them in your mid-meal snacks for getting maximum health benefits without side effects.

 Peanut vs almond – Both Almonds and Peanuts are equally healthy.
 They have their share of health benefits for us.
 Eat them in moderation to reap their health benefits without side effects.
-Most the people consider almonds healthier over peanuts but scientifically there is no difference.
+Most people consider almonds healthier than peanuts but scientifically there is no difference.
 Both Peanuts and Almonds.
-Include plant proteins, dietary fiber, micronutrients such as copper, magnesium, plant sterols and phytochemicals.
-Include these nuts alternatively to bring variation in your diet.
+Include plant proteins, dietary fiber, micronutrients such as copper, magnesium, plant sterols, and phytochemicals.
+Include these nuts alternatively to bring variation to your diet.